-Many might argue that the Canadian actor is a rockstar — just in a different way.
-His Michael J. Fox Foundation has raised more than $900 million to fund research to find a cure for Parkinson’s, a disease that has affected Muhammad Ali, Neil Diamond, Jesse Jackson, Ozzy Osbourne, Linda Ronstadt and Fox himself, who was diagnosed in 1991.
+Many might argue that the Canadian actor is a rock star in a different way.
+His Michael J. Fox Foundation has raised more than $1 billion to fund research to find a cure for Parkinson’s, a degenerative disease that has affected Muhammad Ali, Neil Diamond, Jesse Jackson, Ozzy Osbourne, Linda Ronstadt, and Fox himself, who was diagnosed in 1991.

 Since going public with his diagnosis in 1998, the Back to the Future and Family Ties star hasn’t shied away from speaking out about the disease’s impact on his life and championing the search for a cure.

 “I refer to Parkinson’s and the effect it’s had on my life as a gift—and people are completely dubious of that and kind of wonder how I could say that,” he told CNN in 2010.
 “I... qualify it by saying it’s a gift that keeps on taking, but it is a gift, because it’s really opened me up to more kind of compassionate, curious, risk-taking person.”

 Now, the 61-year-old is opening up more than ever in Still: A Michael J. Fox Movie.
 The documentary, directed by Davis Guggenheim and releasing on Apple TV+ on Friday, offers an intimate retrospective of how one of the biggest stars of the ’80s has handled a life-changing disease.
 In Still, Fox talks about his life and his health, and the physical toll the disease has already taken on him is apparent from the trailer.